nus-cs2103-AY2021S1/tp/docs/tutorials/AddRemark.md

 ### Add a new `Remark` class

-Create a new `Remark` in `seedu.fileAddress.model.person`.
+Create a new `Remark` in `seedu.address.model.person`.
 Since a `Remark` is a field that is similar to `Address`, we can reuse a significant bit of code.

 A copy-paste and search-replace later, you should have something like [this](https://github.com/se-edu/addressbook-level3/commit/4516e099699baa9e2d51801bd26f016d812dedcc#diff-af2f075d24dfcd333876f0fbce321f25).
 Note how `Remark` has no constrains and thus does not require input validation.